Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

-In this section we prove the second part of Theorem \ref{theolyapunov}.
+In this section we prove the Zorich conjecture which is stated as Corollary \ref{zorich} in the introduction.
 Throughout the section, we denote by ${\cal Q}$ a component of a stratum in the moduli space of area one abelian differentials on $S$, and by $\tilde {\cal Q}$ a component of its preimage in the Teichm\"uller space of abelian differentials.
+As in Section \ref{lyapunov}, we denote by ${\cal Q}_{\rm good}$ the open dense $\Phi^t$-invariant subset of good points.
+All results of this section are also true for components of quadratic differentials, however the proof requires some more details which we postpone to forthcoming work.

 A periodic orbit of $\Phi^t$ on ${\cal Q}$ determines a conjugacy class in $Sp(2g,\mathbb{Z})$.
 However, it will be convenient to look at actual elements of $Sp(2g,\mathbb{Z})$ rather than at conjugacy classes.